 - You cannot combine purchased miles with miles transferred to you from other members.

-With this promotion, you can buy EVA miles with up to a 65% bonus.
-This is a tiered bonus, and bonuses come at the following levels:
+With this promotion, you can buy EVA miles with up to a 40% bonus.
+This promotion has four different tiers — so here's a look at the different bonus levels:

-Interestingly, with the current exchange rate, the rate is about 3% cheaper if you pay in US Dollars.
+With the current exchange rate ($1 USD = 32.34 TWD), the Taiwanese Dollar rate is about 1.11% more expensive than if you pay in U.S. Dollars.

 Buy EVA Miles and Save

 EVA Air utilizes a zone-based award chart.
 There are several times when buying EVA miles could save money compared to paying a cash rate.
 Let's take a look at a couple of examples.

 United Airlines transcontinental in Polaris business class

 - Mileage rate: 29,000 miles + $5.60